 These stories were submitted by website visitors.

 My fiancee is in the Army and this is his first deployment.
-He left at the end of January, and came back for his mid-tour leave on April 6th for two weeks, then he went back and I wont see him again until next year, around Jan or the first week of Feb that’s if they don’t extend.
+He left at the end of January and came back for his mid-tour leave on April 6th for two weeks.
+Then he went back and I won’t see him again until next year, around Jan or the first week of Feb (if they don’t extend).
 I’m in the military as well.

-1. To get rid of all the anger, stress, sadness and all the emotions that come within.
+1. To get rid of all the anger, stress, sadness, and emotions that come within.